A Notion of Entropy for Causal Fermion Systems

 \subsection{General Definition of the Entropy}

 We next specify our assumptions on the causal fermion system~$(\F, \H, \rho)$ describing the vacuum.
 We assume that in~$M$ there is a distinguished time function.
-Since~$M$ is compact, this leads to the assumption that~$M$ is the topological product
+Since~$M$ is compact, time also takes values in a compact set.
+There are two possible cases: \bitem \item[{\rm{(i)}}] Time takes values in a compact interval.
+In this case, $M$ is the topological product

-Here the endpoints~$t=0$ and~$t=T_{\max}$ can be thought of as singularities of spacetimes (the ``big bang'' and ``big crunch'').
-Alternatively, one can consider a time-periodic universe, in which case the endpoints of the time interval are to be identified, leading to the topological product~$M=S^1 \times N$.
+Here the endpoints~$t=0$ and~$t=T_{\max}$ can be thought of as singularities of spacetimes (the ``big bang'' and ``big crunch''). \item[{\rm{(ii)}}] Time takes values in~$S^1$ (a {\em{time-periodic universe}}), leading to the topological product

+\eitem All the subsequent constructions apply in the same way to a spacetime of finite lifetime and to a time-periodic universe.
+In order to treat both cases at once, we realize~$S^1$ as the interval~$[0,T_{\max}]$ with the endpoints identified.
 Next, we assume that the measure~$\rho$ is continuous in time, meaning that it can be decomposed as \beq d\rho = dt\: d\mu_t \:, \eeq where the~$(\mu_t)_{t \in [0,T_{\max}]}$ are non-zero Borel measures on~$N$.
 Clearly, this assumption is not satisfied for discrete measures; see however Remark~\ref{remdiscrete} below.

 We choose an intermediate time~$t \in (0,T_{\max})$ and denote its past and future by

 When considering surface layer integrals for this choice of~$\Omega^t$, there is the problem that, at least in the time-periodic case, we may get contributions near the boundaries at time~$t=0$ or~$t=T_{\max}$.
 In order to avoid this problem, we choose a cutoff function~$\eta \in C^\infty((0,T_{\max}), [0,1])$ which vanishes in a neighborhood of~$t=0$ and~$t=T_{\max}$ and is identically equal to one in a $\delta$-neighborhood of some time~$t=t_0$, i.e.